1997 UN Transition Mission in Haiti: UNSC Resolution

 In 1997, UNSC Resolution 1123 was passed, extending UN operations in Haiti for a four-month period.
 The resolution is a statement on the indispensable necessity of international support in building long lasting peace in Haiti.
-It recognized Haitians’ responsibility and agency in national reconciliation, as well as “affirms the importance of a professional, self-sustaining, fully functioning national police force of adequate size and structure, able to conduct the full spectrum of police functions, to the consolidation of democracy and the revitalization of Haiti’s system of justice.”
+It recognized Haitians' responsibility and agency in national reconciliation, as well as "affirms the importance of a professional, self-sustaining, fully functioning national police force of adequate size and structure, able to conduct the full spectrum of police functions, to the consolidation of democracy and the revitalization of Haiti's system of justice."

-The resolution confirmed the extension of the UNTMIH mission into a new set of operations, calling for the maintenance of the previous UNTMIH administration as “the Secretary-General's Special Representative would continue to coordinate activities in Haiti of the United Nations system related to institution-building, national reconciliation and economic rehabilitation.”
+The resolution confirmed the extension of the UNTMIH mission into a new set of operations, calling for the maintenance of the previous UNTMIH administration as "the Secretary-General's Special Representative would continue to coordinate activities in Haiti of the United Nations system related to institution-building, national reconciliation and economic rehabilitation."

 The Mission

 UNTMIH took place in Port-au-Prince from August 1997 to November 1997.
 The mission mandate was to assist in the professionalization of the HNP to improve their effectiveness through law enforcement expertise.
-The UNTMIH police element's tasks included the training of the units in “crowd control, rapid reaction force and Palace security, as well as the protection of areas considered to be of distinct importance”.
-The UNTMIH military unit was in charge of ensuring the safety and freedom of movement of the “UN personnel implementing the mandate.”
+The UNTMIH police element's tasks included the training of the units in "crowd control, rapid reaction force and Palace security, as well as the protection of areas considered to be of distinct importance".
+The UNTMIH military unit was in charge of ensuring the safety and freedom of movement of the "UN personnel implementing the mandate."

-The mission was lead by the Special Representative of the Secretary General (SRSG) and Head of Mission, Enrique ter Horst from Venezuela.
-The UN force included 250 civilian police personnel supplied by Argentina, Benin, Canada, France, India, Mali, Niger, Senegal, Togo, Tunisia, and United States, and lead by the Police Commissioner Colonel Jean-Claude Laparra (France).
+The mission was led by the Special Representative of the Secretary General (SRSG) and Head of Mission, Enrique ter Horst from Venezuela.
+The UN force included 250 civilian police personnel supplied by Argentina, Benin, Canada, France, India, Mali, Niger, Senegal, Togo, Tunisia, and United States, and led by the Police Commissioner Colonel Jean-Claude Laparra (France).
 The 50 military personnel contributors were from Canada and Pakistan and led by Force Commander General Robin Gagnon (Canada).

-The mission was financed through the UN benchmark of “assessment in respect of a special account”, with a gross budget amounting to $20.6 million assessed from 1 July 1997 to 30 June 1998.
+The mission was financed through the UN benchmark of "assessment in respect of a special account", with a gross budget amounting to $20.6 million assessed from 1 July 1997 to 30 June 1998.
 This budget encompassed both the UNTMIH and its predecessor, UNSMIH.